 The hellstorm hit at 8:13 p.m., when S&P announced its cut.
 Though it was unprecedented, the downgrade wasn't really a surprise.
 S&P had warned twice in the months leading up to its move that if President Obama and Congress failed to work out a credible long-term plan for reducing the national debt, it would follow through with the downgrade.

-The economy has slowed in recent months, but rather than rising, the yield on 10-year Treasuries has fallen about one percentage point, from 2.58 percent a year ago to 1.56 percent now — and has been as low as 1.43 percent in recent days.
+But the yield on 10-year Treasuries has fallen about one percentage point, from 2.58 percent last year to 1.56 percent now — and has been as low as 1.43 percent in recent days.
 “The U.S. continues to be, for better or for worse, considered a relative safe haven,” says Ted Weisberg, the founder of Seaport Securities.
 “You see that reflected in treasuries and in continued demand for treasuries even though the interest rates remain basically zero.”

 U.S. stocks, meanwhile, certainly haven’t suffered because of the downgrade.
 The Standard & Poor’s 500-stock index has chugged 16 percent higher over the last 12 months, albeit in fits and starts.

 Still, those gains don’t mean that investors are sanguine about the U.S. situation, fiscal or political.
 “It doesn’t mean it’s not a problem,” Citi’s Rose says.
 “It just means that it’s being overwhelmed by other issues in the near term.
 Investors still have concerns that the long-term fiscal situation in the U.S. is unsustainable, but in the near-term you’ve got far more concerns about countries such as Spain or Italy, and the weakness in growth in the U.S., Europe and globally.”